-Guidance on stress risk management
+HSE guidance on stress risk management

-Stress at work should be managed in the same way as other health and safety risks, and the first step is a risk assessment which will identify the nature and extent of the risk.
+Your business is required to manage stress at work in the same way as other health and safety risks, and the first step is a risk assessment.
+This will identify the nature and extent of the risk.
 Employers are then required to put in place preventative strategies to address those risks in a reasonable, practicable way.